 6. Smile and Be Courteous

-According to a survey conducted by Harris Poll on behalf of CareerBuilder, hiring managers say failing to make eye contact is a mistake made by 67 percent of job candidates.
+Hiring managers say failing to make eye contact is a mistake made by 68 percent of job candidates, according to a survey conducted by Harris Poll on behalf of CareerBuilder.
 Not making eye contact during an interview could imply that you’re not paying attention.
 Additionally, nearly 40 percent of candidates fail to smile.

 7. Be Careful of What You Say and Do While Waiting

 You can read company brochures or scan the room for awards to refer to in the interview while waiting for your appointment.
-However, the Belgian firm Pauwels Consulting advises careful selection of reading materials: “Don’t take a financial paper or an annual financial report off the table if you don’t have a substantiated opinion on finances.
-Imagine what would happen if the recruiter asks you about your opinion, and you can’t give a satisfactory answer.”
+The Belgian firm Pauwels Consulting advises careful selection of reading materials, however: “Don’t take a financial paper or an annual financial report off the table if you don’t have a substantiated opinion on finances.
+Imagine what would happen if the recruiter asks you about your opinion and you can’t give a satisfactory answer.”

 8. Ask for the Job

-According to Berenson, being direct can give you a leg up on other candidates.
+Being direct can give you a leg up on other candidates, according to Berenson.